Zcholm/dotfiles/README.md

-# windows_configs
+# Dotfiles
-A repository for my windows configurations for easier syncronization between different installs.
+A repository for my configurations for easier synchronization between different installs.